hassancodes/java-projects/README.md

 This is one of the important problem so here is the explaination of what actually a ramanujans taxi number(1729) is.

 https://en.wikipedia.org/wiki/Taxicab_number

+## Paycheck
+This program commute the total earning according to the hours Worked.